mdw-smarty/calc-lib/README.md

-# calcy-lib
+# calc-lib

 The library/module part of a study in polymorphic deployment of a package across multiple UIs.

-See github.com/mdwhatcott/calcy-apps for the other part.
+See github.com/mdwhatcott/calc-apps for the other part.

 -----